antaresproject/docs/docs/services/twig.md

 anchor($url, $title, $attributes = [])
 ```

-Provides the HTML link to the address defined in the `$url` parameter.
+Provides the html reference to the address defined in the `$url` parameter.

 ### url_external